 We love to celebrate Italian traditions, and Easter is a big one for us.
-We asked our friend Aldo Zilli to share with us what Easter is like in his home town of Abruzzo, Italy.
+We asked our friend Aldo Zilli to share with us what Italian Easter is like in his home town of Abruzzo.

 “Easter is a big deal in Abruzzo.
-Celebrations begin the week before, on Palm Sunday, and the days are filled with processions where everyone takes part, followed by a vigil at the church on Saturday evening.
+Celebrations begin the week before, on Palm Sunday, and we fill the days with processions where everyone takes part, following these with a vigil at the church on Saturday evening.

 Easter Sunday is a day for family with everyone getting together to share a meal and swap sweet treats.
 The main course would be lamb, which in Abruzzo meant abbacchio; a young milk-fed lamb which has very light pink meat and a delicate flavour.
 We would marinade the chops with rosemary and garlic, and then grill them.
 This is served with seasonal spring vegetables, artichokes and baby greens.

 There were always a lot of cakes and cookies for dessert, like the traditional Colomba; a cake shaped like a dove which heralds the arrival of spring.
-It is similar to the Panettone that we have at Christmas, except it is filled with all different dried fruits, not just raisins, and topped with pearl sugar and barley.
-My favourite when I was younger was the sweet ravioli my mother made which was filled with homemade grape jam.
+We think it is similar to a Christmas Panettone , except it is filled with all different dried fruits, not just raisins, and topped with pearl sugar and barley.
+My favourite when I was younger was the sweet ravioli which my mother made filled with homemade grape jam.